Enophthalmos: Symptoms, Causes and Treatment

 Imaging studies play a crucial role in the diagnosis of enophthalmos.
 CT scans provide detailed images of the bony structures of the orbit and can help identify fractures, tumors, or other abnormalities.
 MRI is useful for assessing soft tissue structures and can provide additional information about the condition of the orbital contents.

-Treatment Options for Enophthalmos
+What are the Treatment Options for Enophthalmos?

 The treatment of enophthalmos depends on the underlying cause and the severity of the condition.
 Treatment options may include medical management, surgical interventions, or a combination of both.